MalekiRe/stereokit-rs/README.md

 ## Getting Started

-To get started with a android-setup template use `cargo generate MalekiRe/stereokit-template` If you don't have cargo generate first run `cargo install cargo-generate`
+To get started with an android-setup template use `cargo generate MalekiRe/stereokit-template` If you don't have cargo generate first run `cargo install cargo-generate`